Small Gift Ideas for a Teen Girl's Advent Calendar -- AKA Stocking Stuffers

 - Craft supplies.
 If she beads, then beads and findings are a click away at someplace like Fire Mountain Gems.
 Does she stamp or scrapbook?
 Go to Michael's and peruse the aisles.
 Does she like to make friendship bracelets?
 Craft supply stores have cord and embroidery thread galore.
 Knitting is harder because a skein of wool doesn't fit into an Advent calendar mitten, but knitting does have tiny little accessories like stitch markers and row counters.
 All available at Michael's or any craft store.

 - Items from the dollar store.
-I don't go to the dollar store often because I always feel like I'm standing in the landfill, just a little bit early.
+I don't go to the dollar store often because I always feel like I'm standing in a pre-landfill.
 I plan to go this year, just to see if I can score anything.
 This would be an inexpensive way to fill up an Advent calendar.
 I don't want to buy junk, but if I'm careful, there are definitely budget-friendly possibilities there.
+Update: I went yesterday and I didn't buy anything.
+If you have a younger kid, or they're into something currently popular like Star Wars, or you have a boy, I think the dollar store is probably worth a look.
+For my kids, I didn't see anything.
+A few years ago, Matchbox-sized cars, glow sticks/bracelets, some pop culture items all would have worked and they had them.
+Off-topic: they had a ton of decent-looking Halloween costume accessories.

 - Electronica.
 A cute thumb drive?
 A six-foot iPhone cord?
 An SD card?
 Pink ear buds?